-The Wound Treatment Associate Program is a Wound, Ostomy, and Continence Nurses (WOCN) Society-endorsed educational program geared towards non-specialty licensed nurses.
+The Wound Treatment Associate Program is a Wound, Ostomy, and Continence Nurses (WOCN) Society-endorsed educational program geared toward non-specialty licensed nurses.
 Learn the important skills of daily patient monitoring, pressure ulcer prevention, and basic wound management to improve your patient outcomes.

-Major topics covered through the WTA program include:
+Major topics covered by the WTA program include: